 - If I have a motorcycle, can I ride it on one of your tours?

-- Is airfare included in the tour cost?
+- Is airfare included in the tour cost / airports / transportation?

-- If I make a deposit, when is my final payment due?
+- If I make a deposit, when is my final payment due / When should I book?

-- How do I Pay for the Tour?
+- How do I Pay for and Book the Tour?

 - Can I get a refund on my deposit?

-A: Ride Free covers all the basics: One tour guide on the lead bike and the second driving the support van, breakfast, lunch, dinner, motel/hotels, gas, support vehicle for luggage, supplies ,water, and tired passengers; park fees, basic insurance, tour guides, planning, your motorcycle or vehicle rental, shuttle to and from LAX airport to the hotel we use.
+A: Ride Free covers all the basics: One tour guide on the lead bike and the second driving the support vehicle, motel/hotels, gas, support vehicle for luggage, supplies ,water, planned National park fees as listed per tour, planning, your motorcycle or vehicle rental,

 A spare motorcycle and trailer is an option for a small fee per person on small tours if you want it.